Frequently Asked Questions

 What is "Jointastic"?

 Jointastic is a word we use to describe our formulas that are optimized for Joint health.
 We supplement Glucosamine and Chondroitin in select formulas to reduce likelihood of joint issues and increase joint comfort and support, which is especially important for large breeds and senior dogs.
 Glucosamine and Chondroitin work even more effectively when paired together.
-Our Large Breed, Grain Free Fish, and Senior/Low Fat formulas are all Jointastic.
+Our Large Breed and Senior/Low Fat formulas are both Jointastic.
 Learn more about are Jointastic formulas here ...

 What is "Uristic"?

 Uristic is a word that means our cat foods are optimized for long term urinary tract health.
 The amino acid Methionine raises the acidity of urine, which helps break down urine crystals, in turn reducing inflammation of the urinary tract.
-DL-Methionine occurs naturally in our fresh ingredients and we supplement it to reach the exact level needed for your cat’s long-term health.
-Our Cat/Kitten Formula, our Grain Free Cat/Kitten Formula, and our canned cat food formulas, if fed at the level of our feeding guidelines (found here) are all Uristic.
+Methionine occurs naturally in our fresh ingredients and we supplement it to reach the exact level needed for your cat’s long-term health.
+Our dry and canned cat food formulas, if fed at the level of our feeding guidelines (found on each individual formula's page), are all Uristic.

 Does Grandma Mae’s Country Naturals contain supplemented Taurine?